smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/numeric-vs-character.md

 However, Dynamic Variables can be adapted to a broad array of applications by manually defining the Dynamic Variable master record master record in advance of its use.
-This can be best completed by using the Agent\'s green screen menu system and using the Work with Dynamic Variable function that appears on almost every Agent sub-menu.
+This can be best completed by using the Agent's green screen menu system and using the Work with Dynamic Variable function that appears on almost every Agent sub-menu.

 The Dynamic Variable definition attributes (master record fields) can